uamuzibora/uamuzibora.org/about/index.md

 ---
 layout: page
 title: About
-group: navbar
-weight: 2
+header: Welcome to Uamuzi Bora!
+section: About
 ---

-# Welcome to Uamuzi Bora!

-## We are Uamuzi Bora, a medical project working to improve primary health care in Western Kenya.
+<p class="lead">We are a medical project working to improve primary health care in Western Kenya.</p>

 Uamuzi Bora means _a better choice_ in Luhya, a local language spoken in Western Kenya, where we work, and was chosen by the local communities to describe the work we do.